tamunoWoks/python_notebook/debugging.md

 2. **Isolate the cause:**
     - Narrow down the part of the code causing the issue.
     - Use tools like print statements, breakpoints, or debuggers to track the program flow.
+3. **Understand the error:**
+    - Check what the code was supposed to do vs. what it’s actually doing.
+    - Look for mistakes in logic, data types, conditions, or external dependencies.